 - 4.2.1 The Appointed Actuary will choose a peer reviewer as defined in 2.1 above, who must have sufficient experience to be capable of contributing to all the technical aspects of the work.
 The peer reviewer should disclose his prior commercial or employment relationships with the insurer or with group companies to the Appointed Actuary before accepting the assignment and both should be satisfied that there is no conflict of interest.
 Prior commercial or employment relationships with the insurer or with group companies should also be formally disclosed in the peer reviewer's report.
 Any company that has shareholding (whatever be the proportion) in the life insurance company will come under the purview of Group Company.
 However, given the confidentiality nature of the commercial dealings, there might be a confidentiality agreement in place.
 In such circumstances, the peer reviewer should disclose that there is a confidentiality agreement in place and confirm that there is no conflict of interest in accepting the peer review work. - 4.2.2 The work being reviewed is carried out in order to meet a regulatory requirement for which the Appointed Actuary holds an appropriate certificate of practice.
-The peer reviewer of such work must satisfy all the requirements for being awarded the appropriate certificate of practice but the peer reviewer need not hold the appropriate certificate of practice.
+The peer reviewer of such work must also hold the appropriate certificate of practice.
 However, the restriction of age 70 will not apply to the peer reviewer.
-Where the peer reviewer does not possess the appropriate certificate of practice he should attest that to the best of his knowledge and belief he has satisfied all the requirements for being awarded the appropriate certificate of practice.
-A sample format in this respect is set out in the Annexure.
-However if the peer reviewer holds a valid certificate of practice, he will provide a copy of the same to the Appointed Actuary for his record.
+The peer reviewer will provide a copy of the same to the Appointed Actuary for his record.

-- 4.2.3 The Appointed Actuary should choose the peer reviewer such that not more than three consecutive annual statutory actuarial valuations of the insurer are peer reviewed by the same actuary followed by a cooling period of at least one year.
-The count of valuations should be measured from the valuation as at 31/03/2014 and onwards. - 4.3 Method of operation of peer review - 4.3.1 The precise form of operation will vary from case to case, and the Appointed Actuary and the peer reviewer are jointly responsible for making sure that appropriate review methodology has been used. - 4.3.2 The peer review is intended to be of high level, and so, for example the review of the calculations could be confined to reviewing the results for reasonableness rather than carrying out specific checks. - 4.3.3 It is required that the Appointed Actuary and the peer reviewer should discuss the work in appropriate depth, and that these discussions should be documented in sufficient detail to demonstrate that a professional and formal peer review has taken place. - 4.3.4 The peer review process will often be spread over a period of time, in which case the requirements described above will apply to each element of the peer review. - 4.3.5 It is acceptable for the peer reviewer to delegate activities in some parts of the review, but this does not remove him from being personally responsible for all elements of the review, and in particular it would be expected that he would not delegate activities and processes concerned with reviewing results and conclusions.
+4.2.3 The Appointed Actuary should choose the peer reviewer such that not more than three consecutive annual statutory actuarial valuations of the insurer are peer reviewed by the same actuary followed by a cooling period of at least one year.
+The count of valuations should be measured from the valuation as at 31/03/2014 and onwards.

+4.3 Method of operation of peer review

+- 4.3.1 The precise form of operation will vary from case to case, and the Appointed Actuary and the peer reviewer are jointly responsible for making sure that appropriate review methodology has been used. - 4.3.2 The peer review is intended to be of high level, and so, for example the review of the calculations could be confined to reviewing the results for reasonableness rather than carrying out specific checks. - 4.3.3 It is required that the Appointed Actuary and the peer reviewer should discuss the work in appropriate depth, and that these discussions should be documented in sufficient detail to demonstrate that a professional and formal peer review has taken place. - 4.3.4 The peer review process will often be spread over a period of time, in which case the requirements described above will apply to each element of the peer review. - 4.3.5 It is acceptable for the peer reviewer to delegate activities in some parts of the review, but this does not remove him from being personally responsible for all elements of the review, and in particular it would be expected that he would not delegate activities and processes concerned with reviewing results and conclusions.